jwhitlock/meao/_drafts/mdn-changelog.md

 Planned for August
 ===
-In August, we'll continue working on new and improved interactive examples, converting compatibility data, switching to Python 3, and other long-term projects.
+In August, we'll continue working on new and improved interactive examples, converting compatibility data (aiming for less than 50 open PRs), switching to Python 3, improving performance, and other long-term projects.

 <a name="es-jul-18">Upgrade to Elasticsearch 5.6</a>
 ---